stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 ### Part 2 - Configure for Acronis Disaster Recovery (DR)

+#### Workflow steps
+1. Create Protection Plan
+2. Create Connectivity between Azure and Acronis; create an Acronis Multi-Site IPsec VPN Configuration
+3. ??Configure Protection??

+#### Prerequisites
+Before you can configure protection you must have completed steps 1 qand 2 from the worklow steps in this section i.e. you must have created a protection plan

 //Content to be aded here...//

 //Additional content can be aded here...//